exposit/pythia-oracle/README.md

 #### Solo RPG Gaming!
 How does that even work?

 The basic procedure I use is pick an RPG system (usually Scarlet Heroes), make a character, fire this program up, and start asking questions.
 Type in a question like "Am I in a cave?" and hit the "???" button.
-If the answer is yes, type in a room description.
+If the answer is yes, hit the "what do I see" button and interpret.
 If no, maybe the hero is in a castle.
 Or a spaceship.
 Or in a forest.
 Ask again to find out!

 ... or don't.
 You can play however you want to!
 Pythia just seeks to facilitate that play.